Bismarck Nursing Excellence

 We recognize access to childcare continues to be a challenge for our employees and communities across our footprint.
 Earlier this year, Sanford Health convened a workgroup to find solutions addressing access to childcare at a local level.
 We have built a partnership with 3rd party childcare app Bambino to help employees find backup childcare solutions in our major markets, provided funding to translate recruitment fliers for in-home providers through Sanford CHILD Services, and bolstered our enterprise policy on expressing milk at work in addition to development of a knowledge article and leader guide to support team members as they return to work from a caregiver leave.

-In Bismarck, we are currently partnering with YCD North and Wee Folk to have specific spots available for Sanford employees.
+In Bismarck, we are currently partnering with YCD North to have specific spots available for Sanford employees.
 While we are actively exploring and engaging in these and other tactics to increase access to childcare, due to regulatory and economic barriers, we are not currently exploring starting our own childcare facility on site in Bismarck.

 To access Bambino services, download the app.
 There you can find, book, and pay babysitters directly through the app.
 Sitters listed in the app are run through ID verification and the national sex offender database.
 In addition, they must have a recommendation from a member of the community before receiving a request for a booking.